EdgeFirstAI/documentation/docs/models/deployment/pc/mpk.md

 # Deploying ModelPack in the PC

-If you have an ONNX or a TFLite ModelPack model file, you can follow these instructions for running the model on your PC using a simple Python script.
-This script will load the model for inference across multiple images and saves the images with visualizations in your PC.
+If you have an ONNX or a TFLite ModelPack model file, you can follow these instructions for running the model on your PC.
+You will need [Python 3.10](https://www.python.org/downloads/) to run this example.

+If you have an ONNX model, download the [run-onnx.py Python script](../assets/run-onnx.py){: download="run-onnx.py"}.
+Otherwise, if you have a TFLite model, download the [run-tflite.py Python script](../assets/run-tflite.py){: download="run-tflite.py"}.
+These scripts will load the model for inference across multiple images and saves the images with visualizations in your PC.
+Run the scripts with the steps shown below.

 As mentioned under [Quickstart -> Train a Vision Model](../../../getting_started/train_vision.md), you can find the trained model artifacts (.onnx or .tflite) in the training session details which you can then download into your PC.